TXSES Op-Ed – printed in Dallas Morning News & Corpus Christi Caller Times – Sunday, July 17, 2022 By Patrice ‘Pete’ Parsons

 The demand for solar in Texas is exploding as costs continue to decline and property owners are increasingly aware of solar options that reduce power consumption, demand and enhance resiliency.
 While solar has both immediate and long-term benefits, the initial capital costs can be a barrier for greater adoption.
 That is where PACE financing can help!

-PACE, or Property Assessed Clean Energy financing, is a proven tool that allows Texans to upgrade facility infrastructure with little or no capital outlay.
+What is PACE PACE, or Property Assessed Clean Energy financing, is a proven tool that allows Texans to upgrade facility infrastructure with little or no capital outlay.
 Approved by state legislation and established by local governments, PACE enables commercial, non-profit, multifamily and industrial property owners realize immediate energy and water efficiency benefits.
 PACE finances improvements that lower operating costs and use the savings to pay for water conservation, energy efficiency, resiliency and distributed generation projects.
 Owners gain access to private, affordable, long-term (typically 10-20 years) financing that is not available through traditional funding avenues.
 PACE will finance the entire costs of eligible improvements eliminating nearly any impact to budgets.

-PACE financing may be used to pay for permanent improvements to the property that are intended to decrease water or energy consumption or demand, including solar.
+How PACE Works PACE financing may be used to pay for permanent improvements to the property that are intended to decrease water or energy consumption or demand, including solar.
 Local governments across the State are taking advantage of the Texas PACE statute and establishing programs to further provide quality and valuable services to their constituencies, stakeholders and taxpayers.

-Solar installers will benefit from providing a new option for their customers, increasing job creation and retention, and providing an answer to the age-old question: “How are we going to pay for it?”
+Benefits for Solar Installers Solar installers will benefit from providing a new option for their customers, increasing job creation and retention, and providing an answer to the age-old question: “How are we going to pay for it?”
 PACE is transforming how contractors look at projects, proving that there is a clear path forward for upgrading infrastructures, implementing energy efficiency, distributed generation and water-use reduction measures.

 This Bastrop County project highlighted below was facilitated by a solar installer, who helped their customer with all aspects of design, installation and financing – including securing rebates and grants in addition to PACE financing.

-This unique program enables property owners to overcome traditional market barriers, such as extended payback periods and lack of capital, that frequently discourage investment in energy efficiency and water conservation improvements.
+Benefits for Property Owners This unique program enables property owners to overcome traditional market barriers, such as extended payback periods and lack of capital, that frequently discourage investment in energy efficiency and water conservation improvements.

 PACE provides a new source of property-secured financing for solar, energy efficiency and water conservation retrofits which preserves an owner’s internal capital for other investment opportunities.

-PACE is not a personal or business loan.
+Benefits for Lenders PACE is not a personal or business loan.
 It is a voluntary land-secured assessment that is paid off over time.
 The improvements generate energy and water savings that exceed the cost of the assessment, resulting in projects that are cash flow positive.
 Unlike traditional mortgages, the assessment is tied to the property, and the repayment obligation transfers to the next owner if the property is sold.
 Property owners choose a private sector lender and voluntarily request that the local government place a senior lien on the property for the total cost of the project.
 The property owner commits to the local government that it will pay the PACE assessment installments.

 Dub Taylor is Chief Operating Officer of Texas PACE.
 For more than 25 years, Dub has helped advance cost-effective, clean energy technology and policy through his work in the public sector.
 He also sits on the TXSES board of directors.